Civil Rights Cold Case Records Review Board: History

 The board was established upon the passing of the Civil Rights Cold Case Records Collection Act of 2018, which was signed into law by President Donald Trump in January 2019.
-The Act was originally drafted by students at Hightstown High School in New Jersey with an early version introduced by Rep. Bobby Rush from Chicago.
-After additional outreach and lobbying efforts by other cohorts of Highstown High School students, Senators Ted Cruz, Doug Jones introduced and sponsored the Senate version, which ultimately became law.
+The act was originally drafted by students at Hightstown High School in New Jersey with an early version introduced by Rep. Bobby Rush from Chicago.
+After additional outreach and lobbying efforts by other cohorts of Highstown High School students, senators Ted Cruz and Doug Jones introduced and sponsored the Senate version, which ultimately became law.
 After the bill was signed, the board was not staffed until February 2022, when a slate of board members nominated by President Joe Biden was confirmed by the U.S. Senate.

 While the board was originally authorized for up to 4 years, due to the 3-year gap between the formation of the board and the confirmation of its first slate of members, government observers warned that the board would not have enough time to carry out its intended function.
-To address this, Senators Jon Ossoff and Ted Cruz submitted a bill in February 2022 to extend the board's mandate through 2027; the bill was signed into law in December 2022 by President Joe Biden.
+To address this, senators Jon Ossoff and Ted Cruz submitted a bill in February 2022 to extend the board's mandate through 2027; the bill was signed into law in December 2022 by President Joe Biden.

-Releasing Documents
+Releasing documents

 In December 2024, the Civil Rights Cold Case Records Review Board released a set of records from three historical cold cases, reinforcing its mission to pursue justice through historical clarity.
 This release included detailed case files, annual reports, and legislative updates.
 Notably, the case of Hattie DeBardelaben was among the first published.

 The official Civil Rights Cold Case Records Portal, hosted by the National Archives, offers searchable, digitized records that allow the public to explore primary documents and understand specific case details.
 The portal includes an overview of available cases, keyword and advanced search options, a glossary, and additional resources.

-According to the Civil Rights Cold Case Records Act, the Board holds the authority to withhold specific information if its release could pose harm to individuals or national security.
-However, the Board maintains ethical oversight by routinely re-evaluating previously withheld records, as the potential for harm may diminish over time.
-The public can place trust in the Review Board’s discretion, as its members are trained and highly educated in civil rights history.
+According to the Civil Rights Cold Case Records Act, the board holds the authority to withhold specific information if its release could pose harm to individuals or national security.
+However, the board maintains ethical oversight by routinely re-evaluating previously withheld records, as the potential for harm may diminish over time.
+The public can place trust in the board's discretion, as its members are trained and highly educated in civil rights history.

-In March 2024, recruitment efforts were made to fill remaining vacancies on the Board, further ensuring transparency and historical accuracy in the document review process.
+In March 2024, recruitment efforts were made to fill remaining vacancies on the board, further ensuring transparency and historical accuracy in the document review process.
 The legislative framework for this process is outlined in the Civil Rights Cold Case Records Collection Act, available through Congress.gov and the National Archives.
 Media outlets such as Axios and WABE have emphasized the public importance of unsealing these records to promote justice and historical transparency.